hxuu/blog/content/ctf/cyberspace24/trendzz.md

 ![functionality](/blog/images/2024-09-02-11-15-54.png)

 It a one page website, that enables us to create posts and view them.
-Checking the challenge description again, it seems that we have to post more 12 posts to uncover the special "gift" which is probably the flag.
+Checking the challenge description again, it seems that we have to post more than 12 posts to uncover the special "gift" which is probably the flag.
 Let's try posting then.